 for Christians to be wary of if getting involved, but does not necessarily mean

 Aikido is something to be avoided by all Christians.
-However, it may be something
+However, for some Christians it may be something

 Al-Anon.
 "To